GoogleChrome/web.dev/src/site/content/en/blog/reporting-api/index.md

 {% endDetails %}

+{% Aside %} Note:

+- In the new Reporting API (v1), thee browser only batches together reports in the same request if they are generated by the same document (page).
+Reports are not sent in the same request if they come from different origins, or even different documents on the same origin such as different pages on the same website.
+Learn more in the [migration guide](/reporting-api-migration).
+- In the new Reporting API, reports are scoped to **documents**.
+This means that for one given origin, different documents (`site.example/page1` and `site.example/page2`) can send reports to different endpoints.
+If you're migrating from the legacy Reporting API to the new Reporting API, check the [migration guide](/reporting-api-migration).
+- Reports are sent with a delay to increase the chances that reports are sent in batches.
+  This saves bandwidth to be respectful to the user's network connection.
+This is especially important on mobile.

+{% endAside %}

 ## Reports you get

 Let's assume that you've set up `Reporting-Endpoints` and a few policies on your page.

 ✅ Reports that are generated due to violations of these policies (or deprecations) on your page will be sent to the endpoint(s) you've configured.
 This includes violations committed by **third-party scripts** running on your page.

 ❌ Violations committed by a **cross-origin iframe** on your page will **not** be reported to your endpoint(s), to ensure privacy.
 The iframe could set up its own reporting and even report to your site's (i.e. the first-party's) reporting service, but that's a decision that the framed site would have to make.

 {% Aside 'gotchas' %}

 In Chrome DevTools, you'll see a console error or warning pop up for violations that are committed by third-party script but also by third-party iframes.

 {% endAside %}

 ## Browser support

 The table below sums up browser support for the **Reporting API v1**, that is with the `Reporting-Endpoints` header.
 Browser support for the legacy Reporting API (`Report-To` header) is the same, except for one report type: Network Error Logging isn't supported in the new Reporting API.
 Read the [migration guide](/reporting-api-migration) for details.

 <div class="w-table-wrapper">
   <table>